AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 4. Peering requirement
 ------------------------

-Aviatrix features such that Transit Network, Encrypted Peering, Transitive Peering, etc... will require the following permissions.
+Aviatrix features such as Transit Network, Encrypted Peering, Transitive Peering, etc... will require the following permissions.

 ::